The Prebendal School

 The Prebendal School is a private preparatory school in Chichester, situated adjacent to the Chichester Cathedral precinct.
 It is a boarding and day school educating the cathedral choristers.
 The school has ancient origins as the medieval cathedral song school at the thirteenth-century school house in West Street.

 In 2020, The Telegraph named The Prebendal School as one of the best-value independent schools in the country.

+In January 2023, the school announced that its recent ISI inspection in November had found the school to be Excellent in all areas.

 History

-The Prebendal is the oldest school in Sussex and probably dates back to the foundation of Chichester Cathedral in the eleventh century when it was a 'song school', teaching and housing the choristers.
+The Prebendal is the oldest school in Sussex and probably dates back to the foundation of Chichester Cathedral in the 11th century when it was a 'song school', teaching and housing the choristers.
 It was later extended to admitting other boys from the city and neighbouring areas.
 In 1497, it was re-founded as a grammar school by the Bishop of Chichester, Edward Story, who also attached it to the Prebend of Highleigh in Chichester Cathedral, hence the name of the school.

 The thirteenth-century school house with its narrow tower still stands in West Street.
-Long dormitory, on the top floor, contains 300-year-old panelling, featuring some historic graffiti.
-Two adjoining eighteenth-century houses have been added, while the addition in 1966 of the east wing of the Bishop's Palace, which is next door to the main school buildings, provides considerable extra space.
-Further renovations have provided an assembly hall, new classrooms and an art room.
-There is a modern science laboratory and an ICT room.
-In 2012, the school expanded into adjoining period properties on West Street.

 Girls were introduced into the school in 1972.
 The school is now a co-educational, day and boarding preparatory school for children between 3 and 13 years of age.

-Due to its poor financial position, exacerbated by the coronavirus pandemic, the school confirmed in April 2021 that it was seeking external financial support.
-In July 2021 it confirmed that it had been acquired by the Alpha Schools Group.
+Due to its financial position, exacerbated by the coronavirus pandemic, the school confirmed in April 2021 that it was seeking external financial support.
+In July 2021, it confirmed that it had been acquired by the Alpha Schools Group.

-In December 2021, it was announced that girls would benefit from the same opportunity to be Choristers at the cathedral whilst being educated at the school.